NCAR/sfit-processing-environment/README.md

 ~//usr/local/lib/pythonX.Y/site-packages/
 ```

+where X.Y stands for the version of Python, for example 2.7

 * [2) github](https://github.com/NCAR/sfit-processing-environment.git) - The NCAR github sfit - sfit-processing-environment.

-This is the repository with several contributors.
+This is the repository with several contributors/branches.
 The branch with the relese version is **Official_Release_v3.0**.
 To install Official_Release_v3.0 locally in the current working directory:

 ```
 git clone -b Official_Release_v3.0 https://github.com/NCAR/sfit-processing-environment.git
 ```

 ### Deployment

-In theory, when using python3 setup.py install --user python automatically searches this directory for modules, so prepending this path to the PYTHONPATH environmental variable is not necessary.
+In theory, when using python setup.py install --user python automatically searches this directory for modules, so prepending this path to the PYTHONPATH environmental variable is not necessary.
 However, it is still recommended to add this directory to your PYTHONPATH and PATH environment variables.
 For example, add the following path to your shell, i.e., a program designed to start other programs (.bashrc, .bash_profile, .profile) e.g., open your .bash_profile

 ```